3 Most Popular Phone Scams and How to Avoid Them

 How It Works

 This is a common phone scam, and it works by preying on your fear of getting in trouble with the law.
-In this scam, you get a call from someone claiming to be from your local court or law enforcement agency, and they tell you that you missed jury duty.
-They will arrest you if you don’t pay a fine right away.
+In this scam, you receive a call from someone who says they are from your local court or police.
+They claim you missed jury duty.
+They will arrest you if you donโt pay a fine right away.

 The scammer then asks you to pay with gift cards or wire transfers.
 The call might sound convincing because they often use fake names, phone numbers, and caller ID information.
 They also may have some personal information about you that makes it seem like they are legitimate.